Customer Loyalty & Rewards

 • And 46% of the Silent Generation

 Plan to join a premium loyalty programme when offered.
-Of course, there's more of a case to use these loyalty programme type the younger your customer base is.
+Of course, there's more of a case to use these loyalty programme types the younger your customer base is.
 Still, even half of Baby Boomers desire a premium loyalty programme.

 Challenges of Premium-based Loyalty Programmes